JuliaBaucher/AgenticScreeningDemo/README.md

 Write Back to S3: stores all outcomes (decision, score, reasons, execution ARN) in the application package for auditability.
 Output Metrics: execution and funnel metrics are computed in real time from Step Functions execution history and S3-stored decision data.

+First, I load the job description.
+At this step, the system derives a job requirements schema based on simple keyword-based rules (must-have and nice-to-have) and prepares metadata such as job ID, location ID, and versioning for auditability and traceability.

+Second, I ingest the application data — the candidate’s resume and answers to interview questions — and standardize them into a structured JSON object called application.
+This step does not analyze or extract experience or certifications; it only ensures that all inputs follow a consistent schema for downstream processing.

+Then I normalize and dedupe the data.
+The normalizaton is required to perfrom deduplication.
+I bring all input text to a consistent format: remove additional spaces, convert it to lowercase, and generate a deterministic dedupe key to prevent reprocessing identical applications at scale.

+In the fourth step, I perform data extraction with the LLM.
+The model semantically interprets the job description, CV, and answers, and returns a structured evaluation schema, for example “years_experience: 3” and “has_required_certification: true.”
+This structured output is then used by the scoring engine, which determines the outcome based on deterministic rules.
+For example, if experience is 2 years or more, it assigns 40 points; if the required certification is present, it assigns 30 points; if availability is confirmed, it assigns 20 points; and if confidence is above 70, it assigns 10 bonus points.
+The final decision is made based on thresholds: high scores lead to interview scheduling, medium scores to missing information requests, and low scores to rejection.

+Next Best Action converts the score and missing information into an operational outcome.
+The ATS, communication, and scheduling steps are implemented in simulation mode because they are not integrated with external systems; they receive inputs and return structured outputs without performing real external actions.

+At the end, all results — including decision, score, explanation, rejection reason (if any), and execution ARN — are written back to the same application object in the S3 bucket, and execution and funnel metrics are generated for observability.

 This approach is compliant and production-oriented.
 It handles high volume thanks to AWS serverless architecture and supports multiple languages through LLM-based extraction.
 It provides deterministic evaluation of candidates based on scoring, and any rejection is accompanied by a structured reason code to comply with EEOC standards.
 The architecture anticipates integration with external systems for candidate communication, ATS updates, and interview scheduling.

 It is aligned with orchestration principles: execution authority through predefined steps; clear boundaries for LLM usage (the LLM is constrained to specific steps); durable memory and state management using S3 and Step Functions; fully traceable, controlled autonomy with the final decision available for human oversight; and full measurability with execution and business metrics available in the UI and in CloudWatch.